tc39/notes/meetings/2019-10/october-3.md

 MM: What's the general reaction of bundling into this proposal something like the keeper mechanism so that you can, in a host-independent way, bundle code that could run in reaction to other code?

-MCN: Is the idea that if we don’t bundle them, there wouldn’t be a way to observe this behavior in tests?
+MPC: Is the idea that if we don’t bundle them, there wouldn’t be a way to observe this behavior in tests?

 MM: In the absence of the keeper mechanism, hosts can keep whatever mechanism they want, … that test environments could assume.